“Falling Asleep on a Stranger”

 “Rory, oh my God!”
 All at once her face was buried in his chest and her arms wrapped around him like she was drowning and he was a buoy.

-She nudged the door shut behind him with her foot and dragged him over to the bed.
+She nudged the door shut behind him with her foot, hauled him over to the bed.
 Hers was king-sized.
 Her room was a double, but was otherwise identical to Rory and Jules’s.

 “Oh, praise Jeebus.”
 She plopped down on the foot of her bed.
 “You’re actually as cute as I remember.
 Prison didn’t change you, did it?”